 We determined the composition of the Reference Pool utilizing a multi-step process.
 First, we divided all mortgage loans that we acquired between October 1, 2012 and December 31, 2012 (the "Q4-2012 Acquisitions") into two segments on a random basis.
 The first and second segments included loans representing approximately 75.2% and 24.8%, respectively, of the Q4-2012 Acquisitions (measured by unpaid principal balance at the time of acquisition).
 The loans included in the first segment (representing approximately 75.2% of the Q4-2012 Acquisitions) were made available for potential selection for the Reference Pool ("Available Loans").
 We next applied the Eligibility Criteria to the Available Loans and selected, on a random basis, from those Available Loans that met the Eligibility Criteria for inclusion in the Reference Pool.
-The loans included in the second segment (representing approximately 24.8% of the Q4-2012 Acquisitions) were made available for potential selection for an unrelated Fannie Mae credit risk transaction and will not be included in the Reference Pool, with the exception of 217 of those mortgage loans that (i) were not selected for inclusion in the unrelated Fannie Mae credit risk transaction, (ii) met the Eligibility Criteria and (iii) were subject to a post-purchase Fannie Mae QC review.
+The loans included in the exception of 217 of those mortgage loans that (i) were not selected for inclusion in the unrelated Fannie Mae credit risk transaction and will not be included in the Reference Pool.
+These Tanie Mae Credit risk transaction (ii) were subject to a post-purchase Fannie Mae QC review.
 These 217 mortgage loans were also randomly selected for inclusion in the Reference Pool.